mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-spend-company-money/README.md

 Each employee can order the hardware and subscription if they are part of an eligible group.
 Afterwards expense it according to the current process each month for the subscription and once for the hardware.

-After the hardware was received, it is mandatory to register with our Mobile Device Management (MDM) provider following this process [link here] and our [Asset Registration Form](https://docs.google.com/forms/d/e/1FAIpQLSfesCJ-XMvXjBxeAYJxvzzbvZHnSv2rH9I48IioJrURNhd7Eg/viewform).
+After the hardware was received, it is mandatory to register with our Mobile Device Management (MDM) provider following this process [link pending] and our [Asset Registration Form](https://docs.google.com/forms/d/e/1FAIpQLSfesCJ-XMvXjBxeAYJxvzzbvZHnSv2rH9I48IioJrURNhd7Eg/viewform).
 This must be completed within 5 business days after the device was received.

 The employee is allowed to request a new phone every 3 years according to the mobile phone policy at that point.
 Earlier replacement is possible if the phone is damaged or otherwise prevents required business usage.